tegeling/MarketingCloudAssetConnector/README.md

 Open Custom Metadata Types in Salesforce Setup:
 ![Custom Metadata Types](./screenshots/CustomMetadataTypes.png)

-Open Manage Records for MCConnectionSetting, add a new record with New.
+Open Manage Records for MCConnectionSetting, add a record with New.
 Give your record a Label and MCConnectionSetting Name (like MC) and enter your values from above.
 ![Add new record](./screenshots/AddNewMetadataRecord.png)